 After Covid-19 struck, many companies had to develop ideas on how employees could do their job remotely.
 Video conferencing tools have become the in-thing for connecting with your coworkers virtually.

-Giving the managers and colleagues a glance of your private world, messages, images, and the people around you in the background can lead to harassment, discrimination, and adverse treatment.
+Giving managers and colleagues a glance at your private world, messages, images, and the people around you in the background can lead to harassment, discrimination, and adverse treatment.

 Retaliation After Reporting Unlawful Harassment

 These cases are all over the world.
-Employees have the right to report any case of discrimination or harassment from their employers to any employment law firm.
-For example, in the US, employment law firm HKM protects the employees in all aspects of law employment.
+Employees have the right to report any discrimination or harassment from their employers to any employment law firm.

-Retaliation is doing something harmful to your employee for revenge purposes after they have probably reported an act of discrimination.
+Retaliation is doing something harmful to your employee for revenge after they have probably reported an act of discrimination.
 Many cases of retaliation in workplaces occur quickly after employees have reported instances of discrimination to legal firms.
-This is a form of discrimination because an employee has the right to report any discrimination or ill-treatment by their employers.
+This is a form of discrimination because employees have the right to report any discrimination or ill-treatment by their employers.
 The employers should be apologetic but not fire out the employee in return.

 Sending Discrimination Messages